mvanditc/WebAppVIP/README.md

-# Things to do after after you clone:
+# First steps after cloning the repo:

-1) Create the file 'config.json' inside the 'server' folder.
+1) Create the file 'config.json' in the 'server' folder.
 In this file, paste this code (make sure to paste your OWN api key from ZAP):

 {
   "apiKey": "INSERT_YOUR_API_KEY_HERE"